deploy-actions/push-to-ecr/README.md

-# Build & Push Docker Image to Amazon ECR 🐳
+# Build and Push Docker Image to Amazon ECR 🐳

 ## About